OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/vManager.md

 * When Verisium Manager is the target system in the integration:_

   * "Parameter condition" can be synchronized only if the "Parameters" are mapped and synchronized since in the Verisium Manager, the "Parameter condition" field is dependent upon the "Parameters"
-  * When "Parameters" field is mapped in the Integration Configuration and due to some abnormal situation if OpsHub Integration Manager server fails after adding the "Parameters" to the Verisium Manager but before reflecting back this change to OpsHub Integration Manager, then there is a chance of incorrect conflict detection.
+  * When "Parameters" field is mapped in the Integration Configuration and due to some abnormal situation if <code class="expression">space.vars.SITENAME</code> server fails after adding the "Parameters" to the Verisium Manager but before reflecting back this change to <code class="expression">space.vars.SITENAME</code>, then there is a chance of incorrect conflict detection.
 Hence, it is recommended to disable the conflict for the "Parameters" field
   * For the Verisium Manager version prior to 21.02
     * Due to API limitation, at any point of time, the "Parameter condition" can be set for only a single Parameter, during which all other Parameters' condition will be set to default values.
 At the time of synchronization of the "Parameter condition", only one Parameter's condition will be set in the Verisium Manager based on the current value of mapped field of source system with the "Parameter condition".
 Meanwhile, all other Parameters' condition, will be set to the default values
       * If in the Verisium Manager there are two Parameters i.e.